Mwarssame/Mohamed-Warssame/README.md

 # 🧠 Memory Forensics & Vulnerability Management Toolkit

 This project is a curated quick-reference guide and hands-on toolkit that integrates **memory forensics** with core **vulnerability management** practices.
 It’s designed for security professionals, incident responders, and learners seeking to bridge practical forensics with risk reduction strategies.
-The project that was successfuly completed
+The project that was successfully completed

 ---